 Being raised in a society where either you or people like you are discriminated against can be traumatic.
-This is especially true for individuals who grow up in a household where they were rejected or not entirely accepted in the way they wanted to be.
+This is especially true for individuals who grow up in a household where they are rejected or not entirely accepted in the way they want to be.
 This trauma can be a root cause of mental health disorders like anxiety and depression and can lead to suicidal thoughts and behavior.

 This level of trauma is not likely something many outside of the LGBTQ+ community can fully understand.
 That is why it is essential to seek help from those who understand precisely what you may be feeling.
 Group therapy with others who share your experiences can be immensely beneficial in dealing with mental illnesses and breaking through to realize that your trauma is not your fault and that you are not alone in this.